jcausey-astate/CS2124_lecture_notes/01_classes_and_objects/PITCHME.md

     - May also be in same file.
 * _Scope resolution operator_ ( `::` ) – used to establish ownership of an identifier
     - Must be used when splitting method definitions from the class declaration.
+* Private methods – what good are they?

 ---